 Take a look at what our ICI interns have to say.

-Meet Katie, the summer 2016 ICI Intern: I’m Katie Goodrich, a rising senior journalism major at an ICI member campus.
+Meet Katie, the summer 2016 ICI Intern: I’m Katie Goodrich, a senior journalism major at an ICI member campus.
 I believe in grammar, justice and the right to ice cream.
 I am fluent in English, sarcasm and gibberish.
 My talents include an incredible memory for '90s song lyrics, power naps and having just enough bad luck to produce great anecdotes.

 5 Pieces of College Application Advice